+Objective HO2:

+To ensure that all new housing in Ledbury is developed in a sustainable manner.

 Traditionally Ledbury has been a low income area derived from its past agricultural dependency, although it is now a high cost housing area due to its convenient location and suitability for commuting to the Midlands and beyond.
 House prices are high in comparison to the rest of Herefordshire due to its popularity with those commuters and also for those wishing to retire to an attractive market town.
+To help meet the housing market needs and the needs of the local area

+Policy HO2.I

+Reinforcing Balanced Housing Communities

+Proposals for windfall development in excess of 10 housing units should demonstrate the provision of a mix of building sizes, types and tenures of housing.
+This may include:

+- Affordable housing (as per HCS Policy HI)

+- Starter homes

+- General housing for sale at market value

+- Self-build opportunities

+- Housing for adults and young people with disabilities and learning difficulties (C3b)

-To help meet the housing market needs and the needs of the local area population, a mix of building sizes, types and tenures of housing stock is required.
+population, a mix of building sizes, types and tenures of housing stock is required.

 The evidence from the initial NDP consultation in 2014 shows that people in Ledbury prefer new developments to be on small sites, to help encourage integration socially, and between young and old.
-There is a desire to encourage the young and families to the town, who may then remain.
+There is a desire to encourage the young and families to the town, who

+may then remain.

 It is acknowledged that a 'satisfactory mix' of building sizes, types and tenures of housing stock will depend on the viability of a scheme.

-Housing Density

-The Housing density should consider the potential impact on the character and distinctiveness of an area with flexibility in the mix and type of housing being provided.
-The housing density should not exceed the following:

-- Town Centre sites: no less than 30 and no more than 50 dwellings per hectare - Other sites: No more than 30 dwellings per hectare

-On large sites (of 10 units or more) a discount in the reduction of these density figures should be applied to provide for infrastructure provision such as footpaths, cycle ways, landscaping, local open space and community facilities.

-Flatted development, especially those in the town centre providing specialised accommodation for elderly people, will not be subject to minimum or maximum densities.

 Developments outside the town centre should be lower density in order to maintain an 'edge of the countryside' feel which is important to the community and a key characteristic of Ledbury.

-The use of structured planting, trees, shrubs, etc., will

-be encouraged to create small areas of community within larger developments.

-To recognise and provide for the growth in the needs of older persons and related specialist housing, as identified in a Study of the Housing and Support needs of Older People in Herefordshire.
+The use of structured planting, trees, shrubs, etc., will be encouraged to create small areas of community within larger developments.
+Policy HO2.2 Housing Density The housing density of new development should respect its surroundings through good design which responds positively to local character.
+Housing densities should be within the range of 30 to 50 dwellings per hectare.
+In keeping with local character, housing densities should be at the higher end of this range towards and within the town centre and at the lower end of the range towards the edge of the settlement.
+Objective HO3: To recognise and provide for the growth in the needs of older persons and related specialist housing, as identified in a Study of the Housing and Support needs of Older People in Herefordshire.

-Housing for the Elderly

-Proposals for the following types of housing will be supported, provided they comply with other policies:

-- Retirement homes

-- Enhanced sheltered retirement homes

-- Extra care housing

-- Specialist housing for people with dementia.

-All new housing for the elderly to include secure storage for mobility scooters.

 Based on information taken from the 2011 Census, the demographic of the town's population shows an increasingly elderly majority, older than 55 equals 55%.
 The Policy proposals would help free up houses suitable for occupation by families.
 This is important to ensure that the right type of housing is available for Ledbury's ageing population.
 Storage for mobility scooters will encourage inclusivity, combat loneliness and give access to amenities.